Totsuka-ku, Yokohama

 Totsuka-ku (戸塚区) is one of the 18 wards of the city of Yokohama in Kanagawa Prefecture, Japan.
 As of 2010, the ward had an estimated population of 273,418 and a density of 7,640 persons per km^{2}.
-The total area was 35.70 km^{2}.
+The total area is 35.70 km^{2}.

 Geography

 Totsuka Ward is located in eastern Kanagawa Prefecture, and in the center-western area of the city of Yokohama.
 The area is largely flatland, with scattered small hills.
-The Kashio River passes through the Ward.
+The Kashio River passes through the ward.